-Carbohydrates, together with lipids, proteins and nucleic acids, are one of the four major classes of biologically essential organic molecules found in all living organisms.
+Carbohydrates, together with lipids, proteins, and nucleic acids, are one of the four major classes of biologically essential organic molecules found in all living organisms, and, with lipids and proteins, is one of three macronutrients we need to support vital functions and maintain health.

 Carbohydrates, all coming from the process of photosynthesis, represent the major part of organic substance on Earth, are the most abundant organic components in the major part of fruits, vegetables, legumes and cereal grains, carry out many functions in all living organisms, and are the major energy source in the mediterranean diet pattern.
 As with lipid and protein classification, there are several ways for classifying carbohydrates, some of which, which are based on their chemical and physiological properties, are reported below.